8 Point of Purchase (POP) Examples and Types

 Key Factors Behind High-Performing POP Displays

 POP displays succeed because they reach shoppers at the exact moment decisions are made.
+Point of purchase displays create immediate in-store influence by positioning products where buying decisions naturally happen.
 Unlike traditional advertising seen earlier, POP creates immediate in-store impact when purchase intent is strongest.

 Strategic placement is critical.
 Counter and end-cap displays leverage visibility, shopper flow, and natural pause points to trigger unplanned purchases and increase conversion.